microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_monitor/aks_hci_monitor_extension/_index.md

 ## Integrate Azure Monitor for Containers with AKS on Azure Stack HCI as an Azure Arc Connected Cluster using Kubernetes extensions

-The following README will guide you on how to enable [Azure Monitor for Containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) for an AKS cluster running on Azure Stack HCI that is projected as an Azure Arc connected cluster.
+The following Jumpstart scenario will guide you on how to enable [Azure Monitor for Containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) for an AKS cluster running on Azure Stack HCI that is projected as an Azure Arc connected cluster.

 In this guide, you will hook the AKS cluster on HCI to Azure Monitor by deploying the [OMS agent](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/log-analytics-agent) in order to start collecting telemetry.